LeiFan95/LeiFan95.github.io/_pages/about.md

 # 🔥 News
 - *2026.09*: &nbsp;🎉 I will serve as an Area Chair for [CVPR 2027](https://cvpr.thecvf.com/).
 - *2026.02*: &nbsp;🎉 One co-authored paper on *safeguarding MLLMs* got accepted by CVPR 2026!
 Congratulations to Jinqi and other authors.
 - *2025.02*: &nbsp;🎉 One co-authored paper on *visual localization under extreme viewpoint changes* got accepted by CVPR 2025!
-Congratulations to Yunxuan and other authors.
+Congratulations to Yunxuan and other authors
-- *2024.10*: &nbsp;🎉 One co-authored paper on *visual question answering* got accepted by EMNLP 2024!
-Congratulations to Xiaoying and other authors.
-- *2024.05*: The proposed dataset to evaluate active recognition has been made publicly available!
-Please refer to [the page](AR-dataset/index.html) for details.
-- *2024.04*: &nbsp;🎉 I have successfully defended my Ph.D.!
-I would like to extend my gratitude to my committee: Prof. Ying Wu, Prof. Qi Zhu, and Prof. Thrasos N. Pappas.
-And I will join Amazon as an Applied Scientist this summer!
-- *2024.02*: &nbsp;🎉 Two papers on *active recognition* for embodied agents have been accepted by CVPR 2024!
-Thanks to all my collaborators!
-- *2023.07*: &nbsp;🎉 Our paper on *uncertainty estimation* has been accepted to ICCV 2023!
-Appreciation goes out to all advisors: Dr. Bo Liu, Dr. Haoxiang Li, Prof. Ying Wu, and Prof. Gang Hua!

 # 📖 Educations
 - *2019 - 2024*, M.S., Ph.D. in Electrical Engineering, advised by [Prof. Ying Wu](http://users.ece.northwestern.edu/~yingwu/), Northwestern University.